 7. Inability to sleep or sleeping too much

 8. Irritability/anger outburst

 If you are uncomfortable with the idea of video therapy, I would highly encourage you to try it out at least a couple of times before writing it off completely.
-Many people have been pleasantly surprised in the experience and appreciate the convenience of it.
+Many people have been pleasantly surprised by the experience and appreciate its convenience of it.
 Imagine a couple’s therapy without having to find a babysitter!
 (Post kids’ bedtime of course).
-Just like traditional face to face sessions, you as a client have the right to try out as many therapists as needed until you find a good fit.
+Just like traditional face-to-face sessions, you as a client have the right to try out as many therapists as needed until you find a good fit.

 Lastly, keep in mind that most private practice therapists are also small business owners, they depend on their clients showing up to sustain their livelihood as well.
 Please keep that in mind before you cancel your session.
 In this season we all need to support each other.

 How to find a Telehealth Therapist